Benefits and problems of Mauritius business registry

 - While labor is easily available, it is difficult to get professionals in Mauritius, which is why there is a lot of untapped potential which can delay the speed of development and growth in the country;

 - The legally tax-exempt Mauritius GBC2 license was abolished on January 1, 2019.
-An authorized company license will be given out instead – the rules for which are yet to be clarified by the authorities.
+An authorized company license will be given out instead.

 Best uses for a Mauritius business registry